binayakd/binayakd.github.io/content/posts/2024-05-30-trino-on-eks-with-oicd.md

   }
 }
 ```
-The first value set is the Metastore image, the creation of which we went though previously.
+The first value set is the Metastore image, the creation of which we went through previously.
 > NOTE: I have built and pushed this image to [Github registry](https://github.com/binayakd/trino-on-eks/pkgs/container/metastore).
 However, since it has full Hadoop binaries in it, the image size is pretty huge, and pulling it using public access from Github will take very long.
 It would be better to build it yourself, and push it into your own container registries.

 The next few values are set for access to the RDS instance (connection endpoint, DB name, username and password).
 These are all gotten from the AWS data resources defined in the setup section.